 Charging Station Access Instructions

-This is a professional collaboration and it is expected that EV owners will behave in the best interest of the community in order to maintain the privilege of being able to charge on campus.
+This is a professional collaboration, and EV owners are expected to act in the community’s best interests to maintain the privilege of on-campus charging.

 Please report charger maintenance issues by calling Facilities Maintenance at ext.
 2368 or .